Nukesor/pueue/README.md

 `pueue status` Shows the current queue, process and daemon state.
 If the queue is empty or the daemon is paused, the return code of the last will be shown.
-`pueue show (--watch)` Shows the output of the currently running process.
+`pueue show (--watch)` Shows the output of the currently running process. `show --watch` will only show the stdout output of the subprocess.
+`show` on it's own will also print the stderr, which can be useful, if the subprocess prompts for user input (This is often piped to stderr).
-`pueue log` Prints the log of all executed commands.
+`pueue log` Prints the output and statuses of all executed commands.

 `pueue start` Daemon will start to process the queue.
 `pueue pause` Daemon will pause the current process and stops processing the queue.
-`pueue pause --wait` Waits for the current process to terminate on its own and pause the daemon afterwards.
+`pueue pause --wait` Wait for the current process to terminate on its own and pause the daemon afterwards.
 `pueue stop` Daemon will terminate the current process and pause.
-`pueue kill` KILLs the current process (kill -9) and pauses the daemon.
+`pueue kill` KILL the current process (kill -9) and pause the daemon.
-`pueue reset` Removes all commands from the queue, kills the current process and resets the queue index to 0.
+`pueue reset` Remove all commands from the queue, kill the current process and reset the queue index to 0.

-`pueue add 'command'` Adds a command to the queue.
+`pueue add 'command'` Add a command to the queue.
-`pueue remove index` Removes the command at #index.
+`pueue remove index` Remove the command at #index.
-`pueue switch index1 index2` Switches the commands at #index1 and #index2.
+`pueue switch index1 index2` Switch the commands at position #index1 and #index2.

-`pueue send 'input'` Sends a string to the subprocess's stdin.
+`pueue send 'input'` Send a string to the subprocess's stdin.
 In case a process prompts for user input, you can use this to interact with the subprocess.
 The stdin pipe is flushed after every `send` command.
 To simulate a `\n` you need to add a newline in your string:

         pueue send 'y